englercj/omnislide/README.md

 -----

 * To use custom transitions, or to extend the built-in transitions you must include `js/omnislide.transitions.js`
-* Currently only image slideshows work with advanced transitions (working on HTML support)
-* The nav controlls are _really_ buggy right now.
-Need to rewrite their functionality.
-* HTML Content is completely untested.
 * Slider has only been tested _minimally_ in FF 8.0 and Chrome 15.0